wch/dockr/r-shiny-server/README.md

 Docker for Shiny Server
 =======================

-This is a Dockerfile for Shiny Server on Ubuntu 14.04.
+This is a Dockerfile for Shiny Server on Debian "testing".
+It is based on the rocker/r-base image.

 ## Usage: